wuhk76/PingPong/README.md

 	This is an experimental feature that sends a file to the receiving computer.
 Due to limitations of Wi-Fi packets, it can only send files of a certain size.
 The maximum possible size is around 2.2-2.3 kb, but it can be much smaller due to certain encodings.

+Change Recipient: “:cr” {new destination address}

+	This changes to a different address that is entered.

+Change Key: “:ck” {new key}

+	This changes to a new key.

 Quit: “^C” or “:q”

 	To quit, control C is the most reliable way to exit the program.
 Command “:q” can sometimes work, but only in some text fields.
 It cannot work when the program is receiving.